ShalomSagi/sagishalom.me/README.md

 ## My Resume

 Hello!
-My name is Sagi Shalom and I am a Web developer with both Front-End Developer and Back-end experience.
+My name is Sagi Shalom and I am a Web developer with both Front-End and Back-end experience.

 I am currently looking for a job around Tel-Aviv / Haifa.